 - Extreme fatigue.
 You feel like you could sleep all day, even if you had a full eight hours of sleep at night.

 - Depression.
-This includes mood swings and anxiety.
+That includes mood swings and anxiety.

 - Forgetfulness.
 You can experience poor concentration.